Skip to content

 About

-Once upon a time a group of Early Childhood Educators, Landscape Architects, Teachers, and Administrators started having networking meetings at Discovery Children’s Centre in Winnipeg to learn more about the building of Adventure playgrounds in Manitoba.
-Attendees shared resources, design ideas, and funding source tips.
-Meetings expanded to include topics like gardening with children and a variety of things having to do with Nature Education.
-The idea snowballed and soon there was an average of 70 people attending every meeting and new people joining all the time.
+A lifetime ago, circa 2006, a group of Early Childhood Educators, Landscape Architects, Teachers, and Administrators began meetings at Discovery Children’s Centre in Winnipeg, Manitoba to network and learn more about the building of Adventure playgrounds in the city and province.
+Those who attended shared resources, design ideas, and funding source tips.
+Meetings expanded to include topics like gardening with young children and other Nature Education themes.
+The ideas snowballed until there was an average of 70 people attending every meeting with new folks joining all the time.
+As an extension of the Nature Action Collaborative, started at the World Forum, this group was dubbed the Manitoba Nature Action Collaborative for Children or MNACC.

-A reoccurring concern at MNACC meetings was; we had established that we should be putting nature education back into the lives of children but how could that goal be accomplished if the educators themselves do not have biophilia?
+A reoccurring concern at MNACC meetings was; after having established that putting nature education back into the lives of children was critical but how could that goal be accomplished if the educators themselves do not have biophilia?
 It was decided that the best way to alleviate this problem would be to host a Nature Summit that would provide opportunities for educators to learn about and become inspired by nature so that they can pass this inspiration and experience on to the children that they work with.
+The organizers avoided titles using the words conference or convention because their intentions were to have participants to have a role in the learning, informally; encouraging all to share their knowledge as equals.

 The Manitoba Nature Action Collaborative for Children still has quarterly meetings to network and discuss nature playgrounds and a variety of other nature education topics.